befeleme/pyp2spec/README.md

 It is under development.

-## What it will do
+## What it does

+`pyp2spec.py` gathers all the necessary information from PyPI to produce a valid Fedora spec file and stores it in the current directory alongside with the config file used to produce the spec file.

-The project will consist of two parts:
+Inside, there are two parts:
-- *pyp2conf*: gathers of all the necessary information to produce a spec file and stores it in a configuration file - **not available yet**
+- *pyp2conf*: gathers of all the necessary information to produce a spec file and stores it in a configuration file
-- *conf2spec*: produces working spec file using all the information from configuration file - **a limited set of functionalities is available**
+- *conf2spec*: produces working spec file using all the information from configuration file

 ## Configuration file specification